 Recommended: 8 Things You Should Know Before Learning Programming

-In fact, according to Hired, Python is the most loved programming language among developers in 2019, too:
+According to Hired, Python is the most loved programming language among developers in 2021, too:

-The best thing about Python is that its easy to learn.
+The best thing about Python is that it’s easy to learn.
 It reads a lot like English so the syntax is easy to understand for beginners.
-That means you’ll spend less time troubleshooting your code and more time building awesome programs with Python.
+You will spend less time troubleshooting your code and more time building real programs with Python.

 Python also has a few powerful web development frameworks for building web apps faster.
 The most popular ones are Django and Flask.
 You can use them to add functionalities to your website faster than coding everything from scratch.